d11wtq/skittle/README.md

 Sometimes you'll want to provide some arbitrary output to the console while Skittle is processing the dependency tree.
 Using `echo` won't work, since Skittle gathers all output on `stdout` and `stderr` into the log file.
-Instead, Skittle provides `echolog`, which prints a message to the console and reflects which branch of the dependency tree this log output comes from.
+Instead, Skittle provides `log`, which prints a message to the console and reflects which branch of the dependency tree this log output comes from.

-You can use `echolog` anywhere inside the main function body of the dep, or inside `is_met` and `meet`.
+You can use `log` anywhere inside the main function body of the dep, or inside `is_met` and `meet`.

 For example, in our generic `user_exists` dep, it might be a good idea to show